MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/project-migration-manager.md

 If any customization, service, or quality updates are scheduled during your migration, they'll automatically be canceled.

 The Lifecycle Services project and other information must be updated in the Sandbox and Production environments.
-This restarts the environment and can take up to one hour on each environment.
+This update restarts the environment and can take up to one hour on each environment.

 ### After the migration

-After the migration is completed you'll receive an email stating the success of the migration, or the reason for the failure.
+After the migration is completed, you'll receive an email stating the success of the migration, or the reason for the failure.
 During preview, emails might not be sent.
-Upon successful migration, you should manually transfer any other assets and settings from the old project to the new project, that weren't automatically transferred.
+Upon successful migration, you should manually transfer any other assets and settings that weren't automatically transferred from the old project to the new project.
 In addition, you have to reconfigure the update calendar for automatic updates and resubmit any pause requests that you previously entered.

 You should attend to any project data that wasn't automatically transferred and that you require in the new project.